codehsbooks/introcs/Basic-Data-Structures/intro-to-grids.md

     <td> Beagle </td>
   </tr>
 </table>
 Recall that we can represent arrays using brackets.
 For example, [1, 2, 3] would be an array.
 To initiate a grid using an array, each element in the array needs to also be an array.
-For example, if we initiate a grid using [[0, 1], [2, 3]], [0, 1] would represent the first row which contains 0 and 1 and so on.
+For example, if we initiate a grid using [[0, 1], [2, 3]], we know that [0, 1] represents the first row and [2, 3] represents the second row.

 ##### Accessing elements in a grid